Hosted Applications

 • Kernel version > 4.5

-In addition, you will need to allow UDP port 1194 and 1195 in your host's firewall.
 If you need to allow Ingress/Egress traffic from the app connector to your application, you will need to allow this traffic in your host machine's firewall.
 There are a couple of ways to achieve this:

 For Debian-based systems using UFW: